FrankHB/pl-docs/en-US/calling-for-language-features.md

 * Formal systems used to reason about the properties of a program in the language should not be mandated in the core language.
 	* System of numbers are generally not needed to make the reasoning work.
 	* System of some basic forms of arithmetic (like first-order [Peano arithmetic](https://en.wikipedia.org/wiki/Peano_axioms) and [Heyting arithmetic](https://en.wikipedia.org/wiki/Heyting_arithmetic)) renders unnecessary restrictions on the model without significant benefits.
-		* Notably, [G?del's first incompleteness theorem](https://en.wikipedia.org/wiki/G?del's_incompleteness_theorems#First_incompleteness_theorem) shows that any [consistent](https://en.wikipedia.org/wiki/Consistency) formal systems containing elementary arithmetic are incomplete.
+		* Notably, [G√∂del's first incompleteness theorem](https://en.wikipedia.org/wiki/G%C3%B6del's_incompleteness_theorems#First_incompleteness_theorem) shows that any [consistent](https://en.wikipedia.org/wiki/Consistency) formal systems containing elementary arithmetic are incomplete.
-		* Further, [G?del's second incompleteness theorem](https://en.wikipedia.org/wiki/G?del's_incompleteness_theorems#Second_incompleteness_theorem) shows that such formal systems cannot formalize a consistency proof to themselves on the meta level.
+		* Further, [G√∂del's second incompleteness theorem](https://en.wikipedia.org/wiki/G%C3%B6del's_incompleteness_theorems#Second_incompleteness_theorem) shows that such formal systems cannot formalize a consistency proof to themselves on the meta level.
-* The system providing arithmetic operations should not be mandated primitively in the core language.
+* The system providing arithmetic operations should not be mandated as primitives in the core language.
 	* Despite the logical problems above, arithmetic systems have different difficulties on computation.
 No one is the choice fit to all problem domains, particularly when efficiency is taken into account.
 	* Explicit encoding based on the calculi (e.g. [Church numerals](https://en.wikipedia.org/wiki/Church_encoding) encoded in lambda calculi) are general in inefficient.
 The [computational complexity], both in time, space and determinism, are poor for most practical use cases.
 So, such encodings are never enough.
 Although there can be mapping between the entities in such model and external entities of numbers, it is still suspicious to be worthy for a general-purposed language.
 	* All other existing methods to implement them involve independent disciplines of internal encoding schemes (e.g. [floating-point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic)).